BecTome/Udacity_Azure-ML-Capstone/README.md

 </figure>

 ## Automated ML

+**IMPORTANT**

+To run the AutoML part, you have to upload these files:
+1. Upload automl.ipynb to Notebooks VM
+2. Upload dependencies folder
+3. Upload scoring_file_v_1_0_0_0.py

 Once we have some sensitivity about data, we are going to train a classifier using an ML model.
 Modeling is an art but we have some interesting tools that help us to obtain an acceptable ML model without doing much feature engineering.